jonro2955/odin_foundations_2_google_homepage/README.md

-This is the first in the Odin project's Foundations.
+This is the first coding exercise in the Odin project's Foundations.
 The goal is to make a visual clone of the Google search homepage using basic HTML, CSS and some image resources.
-You are supposed to build by "eyeballing" google as much as possible before using inspect tool and seeing what others have submitted.
-View the live version: https://jonro2955.github.io/google-homepage/
+You are supposed to build by "eyeballing" the google homepage as much as possible before using the browser's inspect tool and seeing what others have submitted.
+To view the live version of my project click here: https://jonro2955.github.io/google-homepage/

 Skills used:

 -set up a organized webpage file folder with sub folders for images, stylesheets, etc and link them together in html

--link a reset stylesheet
+-link a reset stylesheet to run before other style sheets to clear any styles previously set

 -html file naming conventions like index.html. and main.css